charlielobster/CUDA_NekRS/README.md

     CMake Error: CMAKE_CXX_COMPILER not set, after EnableLanguage CMake Error: CMAKE_Fortran_COMPILER not set, after EnableLanguage

-Apparently this requires passing the paths to cmake in the command-line or using a set() before the call to program()
+Apparently this requires passing the paths to cmake in the command-line or using a set() before the call to project()

     cmake -DCMAKE_CXX_COMPILER=/pathto/g++ -DCMAKE_C_COMPILER=/pathto/gcc /pathto/source

-So these must be set with the path to mpi++ etc.
+So these must be set with the path to mpicc etc.